DanZemlyansky/SPTweak/README.md

-# 🛠️ SPTweak – Local Config Editor for SPT Mods
+# SPTweak: Local Config Editor for SPT Mods

 **SPTweak** is a local mod config management tool for [Single Player Tarkov](https://github.com/sp-tarkov) built with Python, Flask, and PyWebView that helps you browse, view, and edit `.json` , `jsonc` config files from your installed SPT mods. built this to get familiar with flask and because i have a ton of mods on my server and i find myself editing config files alot 😅